Diana Hopeson: Career

 Hopeson released her debut album in 1991.
 Popularly known as Diana Akiwumi during much of her active career, she has released over ten additional albums throughout her music career.

 She is Ghanaian recording and Performing Artiste with nine (9) albums including “If Jesus says yes”, “Ebesimeyie”, “Yeyi w’aye daa”, “Africa America” and “Koso Aba”.
 Her biggest hit was in 1993 with the song ‘Winner” which won her an ECRAG Award and she was interviewed on BBC.

 Between 1993 and 1994 she sold 10 thousand cassettes per month.
 She started touring in Europe in 1995 and recorded her 'Onyame Aem Se' in Holland in the year 1996.
 This album has her hit song 'Agyenkwa Hene'.

 Her music was recommended for the Billy Graham Evangelistic Network.
 Diana has travelled extensively as an Artiste, Performing with her band in several concerts including Panafest (Several times in Ghana), Afro Music Festival and MASA in La Cote D’voire, Togo, Nigeria and Anton Philipszaal in The Hague.
 Diana has represented Ghana at several conferences including the World Music Conference in Tallinn, Estonia in 2011 to speak on Music and Poverty Reduction.

 For four years, Hopeson served as the president of the Musicians Union of Ghana after her predecessor Alhaji Sidiku Buari.
 She left to be trained in Events Management for three months at Hawaii, after leaving MUSIGA.

 She also served as the Chairman of the Interim Management Board of the Copyright Society of Ghana (COSGA) and was a board member of the Ghana Music Rights Organization.

 In 2018, Diana Hopeson and Rev. Thomas Yawson were celebrated for their contribution and dedication towards the Ghanaian music industry at the 5th edition of GSMTV Gospel Awards held in Minnesota, USA.

+In 2021, she was selected to represent Ghana in an international Christmas music project, with Hollywood actor Paul Raci, Bollywood playback singer Jaspinder Narula, and Swiss actress Christina Zurbrügg.

 She serves as the current 2nd Vice Chairman of GHAMRO and the CEO of GhMusic Publishing and Management.